wp-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 == Installation ==

-1.a Upload the wgact plugin directory into your `/wp-content/plugins/` directory or
+1. Upload the wgact plugin directory into your `/wp-content/plugins/` directory
-1.b Download the plugin through the Wordpress admin menu

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. In the Wordpress admin panel go to settings and the into the WGACT Plugin Menu.
 Please enter the necessary settings for your installation.